Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Quantitative Findings: Empirical Evidence of Advisor Expertise

-We note that the tests of first-year interventions on a four-year timescale do not meet the significance threshold (see results in Appendix \ref{appendix:expertise_results}).
-We suspect this is due to the long time range of the hypothesis: Advisors' actions in the first year are unlikely to contain detectable signal about outcomes three years later.
+We note that the tests of first-year interventions on a four-year timescale do not meet the significance threshold (see results in Appendix \ref{appendix:quant_expertise:results}).
+We suspect this is due to the long time range between cause and effect: Advisors' actions in the first year are unlikely to contain detectable signal about outcomes three years later.